polterguy/phosphorusfive/README.md

 ```

 If you wish to have more samples for how to use phosphorus.ajax, you can check out the
-*"phosphorus.ajax.samples"* project by opening up the *"phosphorus.sln"* file.
+*"p5.ajax-samples"* project by opening up the *"p5.sln"* file.

-## The literal and container widgets
+## The literal, container and void widgets

 In phosphorus.ajax there is only two types of web controls.
 There is the *"Literal"*
 class, and the *"Container"* class.
 By cleverly combining these two classes however,